datacarpentry/organization-geospatial/_posts/R/dc-spatio-temporal-intro/2016-01-12-SI02-spatial-data-formats.md

 {% include _toc.html %}

 ##About
-Add description.
+This tutorial covers the basics of key data formats that may contain spatial information including shapefile, Geotiff and csv. description here.
+It also provides a brief list of other formats that you may encounter when working with spatial data.

 **R Skill Level:** Intermediate - you've got the basics of `R` down.

 <div id="objectives" markdown="1">

-#Goals / Objectives
+# Goals / Objectives

 After completing this activity, you will:

-* Understand that spatial data come in many forms and formats.
+* Understand two key spatial data formats: raster and vector format.
-* Be able to differentiate between vector and raster spatial data formats.
-* Understand that vector and raster spatial data types are implemented differently.
+* Understand the basic structure of a GeoTiff format as a key raster spatial data format.
-* Understand that different spatial data require different file types.
+* Understand the basic file structure of a shapefile - a key vector spatial data format.
-* Understand that different file types require different tools to work with them.
-* Understand that multiple data and file types can exist for a single location.
+* Understand the basic data management / file storage approaches for working with shapefiles which contain multiple associated files.
+* Understand where metadata are often stored in both raster and vector data formats.

-##Things You’ll Need To Complete This Lesson
+## Things You’ll Need To Complete This Lesson
-To complete this lesson you will need the most current version of R, and preferably, RStudio loaded on your computer.
+To complete this lesson you will need the most current version of `R`, and preferably, `RStudio` loaded on your computer.

-###Install R Packages
+### Install R Packages

 * **NAME:** `install.packages("NAME")`

 * [More on Packages in R - Adapted from Software Carpentry.]({{site.baseurl}}R/Packages-In-R/)

-###Download Data
+### Download Data

 ****